 DNA testing plays an important role in determining paternity.
 It is often initiated by the Florida government to establish legal paternity in cases where it is unclear who the biological father is, such as when a child is born out of wedlock or there is a dispute regarding the father’s identity.
 Additionally, DNA testing may be requested by a father who wishes to disestablish paternity, particularly if there are doubts about the biological relationship between him and the child.
-This process helps ensure that the correct person is identified as the child’s father, which is crucial for determining parental rights, child support obligations, and the child’s well-being.
+This process helps ensure that the correct person is identified as the child’s father, which is crucial for determining parental rights, child support south florida obligations, and the child’s well-being under Florida DNA testing procedures.

-If you are currently undergoing a paternity case or need guidance regarding DNA testing, contact Bacchus Law Firm today for experienced legal counsel.
+If you are currently undergoing a paternity case or need guidance regarding DNA testing Florida, contact Bacchus Law Firm today for experienced legal counsel from a trusted paternity test lawyer.

 Our office is conveniently located at 401 E. Las Olas Blvd. in Ft.
 Lauderdale, just minutes from the Broward County Central Courthouse.
 We take cases throughout Miami, West Palm Beach, East Naples, and LaBelle, Florida.